 5.4.6 LVR Operation in Stop and Wait Modes

-If enabled, the LVR supply voltage sense option is active during stop mode and wait mode.
-Any reset source can bring the MCU out of stop mode or wait mode.
+If enabled, the LVR supply voltage sense option is active during stop and wait modes.
+Any reset source can bring the MCU out of stop or wait mode.

 Section 6.
 Low-Power Modes